Project SEARCH is transition program that helps young adults with disabilities obtain gainful employment.

 How was Project SEARCH started?

 Erin Riehle was the director of the emergency department at Cincinnati Children’s Hospital Medical Center.
 In 1996, she began Project SEARCH with one student.
-Now, Project SEARCH has over 400 sites across 40 states and four countries.
+Now, Project SEARCH has more than 620 sites across 49 states and 10 countries.